 What is e coli?

 E coli (Escherichia Coli) is a bacterium which can be found in the lower intestine of most warm blooded life forms, including humans.
 Most e coli traits have no effect and show no signs of being present.
 These make up part of the collection of micro-organisms that exist within the human digestive tract and, situated where they are, pose no health problem.
-They can have a mutually positive effect.
+They can have a mutually positive affect.
 This non-harmful coexistence is, currently, not fully understood.
 These bacteria that are known to be beneficial to the human host are referred to as normal microbiota.

 The problems start when material containing these, otherwise, useful bacteria become mixed with foods or liquids.
 If this is consumed and ingested or allowed to have access to areas of the body that are normally devoid of any bacteria (sterile), then these bacteria multiply by division.
 This can only happen through poor hygiene standards that allow faecal matter to interject with foods before consumption.
 It can also have a serious effect if water supplies are contaminated with the same material.

 E coli is known to be one of worst strains of bacteria that can easily follow a route that travels from waste to contaminating food and water.
 At the time of ingesting e coli bacteria there is no knowledge of any contamination and the incubation period will, silently, begin.

 You will start to know all about it between 1 to 5 days after ingesting food or water that has been contaminated with E coli bacteria.
 You will experience one or all of the symptoms described here: